ppinard/stratagemtools/README.rst

 The interface allows, for example, to calculate k-ratios and compute film thickness in Python using the STRATAGem's OEM interface, i.e. without the normal graphical interface.
+It gives an object oriented approach to microanalysis calculations.

-*stratagemtools* supports Python 3.x, but may also work with Python 2.
+*stratagemtools* supports Python 3.x only.

 The library is provided under the MIT license.